 The twelve disciples of Jesus also represent His power on earth through his teachings.
 Furthermore, because all languages have twelve signs/letters representing their alphabet, this serves as a reminder that every spoken word should be from God, as He is the source of all truths.

-Finally, 12 is often associated with completeness and fullness at the completion of a task – such as when Jesus was surrounded by his apostles after resurrecting from death – thus signifying that in Christ we find hope and faith even in our darkest moments.
+Finally, 12 is often associated with completeness and fullness after a task – such as when Jesus was surrounded by his apostles after resurrecting from death – thus signifying that in Christ we find hope and faith even in our darkest moments.

 - Biblical Meaning Of Flowers In A Dream – Its Interpretation

 - 7 Curses In The Bible – Break “Generational Curses”

 - What Does Montero Mean In The Bible?

 Q 1: What Does The Bible Say About The Number 12?

 A 1: Some individuals believe that the number 12 represents authority and governmental control.
 As a result, the 12 sons and apostles serve as symbols of power in both the Christian church and ancient Israel.
 In this representation of the Last Supper, Jesus is pictured with his 12 disciples.

 A 2: The first apostles were Simon, also known as Peter, and his brother Andrew.
 The second apostles were John, James’ brother, and James, Zebedee’s son.
 Philip was the third apostle, while Bartholomew was the fourth.
 Simon the Canaanite was the sixth apostle, James son of Alphaeus was the fifth, and Judas Iscariot was the traitor.